Levitical, Sinai Covenant, Old Covenant, Sinai Covenant, Hebrews, altar, sacrifices, tithe, New covenant, Deuteronomy

 Old and New Covenants

 Especially in ancient times a covenant was a very serious thing.
-It consisted of multiple parts, typically introductory remarks, the terms and conditions, benefits and/or penalties and plans for ongoing adherence.
-The law of a covenant is the terms and conditions.
-Of course that is a major part of the covenant.
+It consisted of multiple parts, typically introductory remarks, the terms and conditions, benefits and/or penalties and plans for ongoing continuance.
+The terms and conditions of a covenant is the ‘law’ of that covenant.
+Of course that is a major part of a covenant.
 If one distinguishes the terms and conditions one has usually identified the covenant under discussion.
 So it is not unusual to jump back and forth when referring to a covenant or the law within it.

 A covenant is an agreement.
 It is a package deal.
 One can’t just do part of the agreement and expect to receive the benefits of the agreement.
 It is expected that all parties to the covenant will actively seek to fulfill 100% of their part of the agreement.
 A blood covenant, like the covenants of Sinai and Deuteronomy, included an animal sacrifice to seal the agreement.
 The understanding was that both parties would rather die like the sacrifice than fail to live up to their part.
 Because covenants were very serious matters and fully agreed by both parties, they could not be changed (Gal 3:15).
 Of course this supports Messiah’s statement in Matthew 5:18 quoted above.
 The terms of a covenant, including the law, don’t change.
 That is why Israel needed another covenant when it was apparent they couldn’t live up to the Sinai covenant.

 Hebrews continues, placing the blame for the abandoning of the 'first' covenant on Israel’s failures to live up to their part.
-Specifically they failed to live to His Covenant.
-Certainly this is the covenant made in Exodus 20-24 at Sinai.
+Specifically they failed to live to His Covenant (Heb 8:9).
+Certainly His covenant is the covenant made in Exodus 20-24 at Sinai.
 However, is it the Sinai covenant that will not be like the New Covenant?
-Based on the wording the covenant "not according to the covenant that I made with their fathers in the day when I took them by the hand to lead them out of the land of Egypt” was not made after they left Egypt at Sinai, but when the Creator took them by the hand to lead them out of Egypt.
+Consider the wording "not according to the covenant that I made with their fathers in the day when I took them by the hand to lead them out of the land of Egypt.”
+That covenant was not made after they left Egypt at Sinai, but when the Creator took them by the hand to lead them OUT of Egypt.
 They were therefore still in Egypt.
 Not even God can lead someone out of Egypt if they are not in Egypt.

 So what covenant was made just before they started or came out of Egypt?
 There is no record of any covenant made at that time.
-They were easily out of Egypt a month after they walked out of Ramses (Ex 16:1, Num 33:3).
-The Sinai covenant was made about 20 days after that.
+They were already out of Egypt a month after they walked out of Ramses (Ex 16:1, Num 33:3).
+The Sinai covenant was made about a month after that.

 Deu 27:9 “Then Moses and the priests, the Levites, spoke to all Israel, saying, "Take heed and listen, O Israel: This day you have become the people of the LORD your God.”